Community Mentoring

 “Not only have I become great friends with my mentor, I’ve also grown confidence in parenting and decision making, as well as achieving my goal of getting a job I really enjoy”

-Through our COACH Community Mentoring program we create space for you to explore your strengths, try new things, and take steps towards a brighter future.
+Our COACH Community Mentoring program creates a space for you to explore your strengths, try new things, and take steps towards a brighter future.

-A COACH mentor is a friend with purpose, offering practical help and mentoring towards life goals.
-We will walk alongside you to identify two or three life goals that you want to work towards such as education, employment, parenting, increase in community connection, and improved physical and emotional wellbeing.
-Your mentor will meet and support you for an hour a week of a one year period.
+A COACH mentor is a friend with purpose; someone to walk alongside you and help you identify and work towards life goals in areas such as education, employment, parenting, increasing community connection, and improving physical and emotional wellbeing.
+This is a local volunteer-led program.
+Once matched, your mentor meets with you for an hour per week across a one year period.

-Family mentoring – Helps a young person (age 12-18 years) learn and benefit from a positive older role model.
-Similarly to adult mentoring, youth mentoring is community based and takes place outside of school hours.
+Youth Mentoring – Mentoring for a young person (age 12-18 years) looking for a positive role model.
+Similar to Adult Mentoring, Youth Mentoring is community based and takes place outside of school hours.

-Kids mentoring – Partnering with specific primary schools to provide one-to-one support for a student during school hours for the purpose of strengthening the student emotionally, educationally and socially.
-The mentoring aims to build resilience while offering practical help and a positive role model.
+Kids Mentoring – Partnering with specific primary schools to provide one-to-one support for a student during school hours for the purpose of strengthening the student emotionally, educationally and socially.
+This mentoring aims to build resilience while offering practical help and a positive role model.

 Our Mentors